stevenjlho/leetcode/solutions/35. Search Insert Position/README.md

 1. Initialize `low` and `high` pointers to define the search range as the start and end of the array, respectively.
 2. While `low` is not greater than `high`, perform the following:
     - Find the middle index between `low` and `high`.
+    - If the target is found at the midpoint, return the middle index immediately as the target's position.
-    - If the middle element is less than the target, narrow the search to the right half by moving `low` just past `mid`.
+    - If the middle element is less than the target, narrow the search to the right half by moving `low` just past `middle`.
-    - If the middle element is equal to or greater than the target, narrow the search to the left half by moving `high` just before `mid`.
+    - If the middle element is equal to or greater than the target, narrow the search to the left half by moving `high` just before `middle`.
-3. The loop terminates when `low` surpasses `high`, indicating that the target is not present and `low` is the correct insertion index to maintain the array's order.
+3. The loop terminates when `low` surpasses `high`, indicating that the target is not present and `low` represents the position where the target can be inserted to maintain the sorted order of the array.

 ## Complexity